 As I mentioned above, some mountain bikers prefer to only ride in liners while others (like me) wear padded liners underneath baggy mountain bike shorts.
 Either way, these liners help keep your rear end from getting sore and can help prevent the dreaded chafing.

-One of my favorite pair of padded liners are the DHaRCO Party Pants.
-Not only are they super fun, but they’re also very comfortable and fit like a glove, which is what you want for liners.
+My favorite pair of padded liners are the Terry Prima Bella Shorts.
+They’re very comfortable and fit like a glove, which is what you want for liners.

 There is a range of mountain bike-specific gloves out there from basic and simple gloves to ones that have padded protection in case you become friendly with a tree.